MarGar12/mups_web/content/about.md

 cover = "/images/main/Untitled6_20250705111846.png"
 coverCaption = "Droobert Silligan, a Gay Femboy Bee!
 Made by me >w<"
 +++
 # My name's Mups!
+(He/Him)

 You can either call me Mups, Mupsie, or Muppie, whatever suits you!
-I'm a Gay Filipino boy, who likes and wants to be a cutie uwu!
-I use He/Him pronouns, and I am a really homosexual boy >w>.
+I'm a Gay Filipino boy, who has ADHD and Depression, but likes and wants to be a cutie uwu!
 I don't appear as a Femboy but I consider myself one.
 I'm also pretty soft-hearted and sensitive so please be patient and treat me gently.
 I promise im really nice and kind if you are to me!
-I also possibly am AuDHD.

 # Likes